 Blogger Jenny Lawson has been blogging for over 10 years and is the creator of The Bloggess.
 What is her blog about?
 Here’s how she describes it, “I’ve been blogging about my strange little life for over a decade.
 It’s mainly dark humor mixed with brutally honest periods of mental illness.”
-She’s written several bestselling books and is planning on releasing a third title in 2021.
+She’s written several bestselling books and is planning on releasing a third title last year.

 Sweden’s Official Website

 It’s not just individuals or businesses that use WordPress, either.
 Here is a screenshot of Sweden’s official website.
 Four organizations maintain this website including, the Swedish Institute; the Swedish Government Offices, including the Ministry for Foreign Affairs and the Ministry of Enterprise, Energy and Communications; Business Sweden; and VisitSweden.